ca-schumacher/pred_Float/README.md

 **Project Description:**

-We will use this dataset to analyse and predict a (reverse cationic) Froth floating process having the two aims:
+I used this dataset to analyse and predict a (reverse cationic) Froth floating process having the two aims:
 * What is the best predictor for the iron concentration of the product?
 * Can the data set be used to predict the impurity of the product (by silicate concentration)?